hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

   * Delineate the outer bounds of the floodplains.
   * Make sure that all points and lines are inside the {ref}`DEM layer <get-dem>`.
   * Do not cross the river (wetted area indicated by the satellite imagery basemap).
-  * **Finalize** every line with a **right-click**. floodplain**.
+  * **Finalize** every line with a **right-click**.
 * The **breaklines of the left bank (LB) and right bank (RB)**:
-  * Draw lines along the wetted main channel indicated in the satellite imagery basemap.
+  * Draw lines along the wetted main channel indicated in the satellite imagery (basemap).
   * Make sure that line ends perfectly coincide with the before-created floodplain boundary lines (snapping is needed); thus, the main channel's breaklines and the floodplain boundary lines need to enclose the floodplains without any gap between the lines.
 * **Breaklines of gravel banks**:
   * Draw lines along the gravel banks that are visible in the satellite imagery basemap in the main channel.
-  * Make sure that the line ends perfectly coincide with the before-created main channel breaklines; thus, the main channel's hard breaklines and the gravel bank breaklines need to enclose the gravel banks without any gap between the lines.
+  * Make sure that the line ends perfectly coincide (use snapping) with the before-created main channel breaklines; thus, the main channel's hard breaklines and the gravel bank breaklines need to enclose the gravel banks without any gap between the lines.
 * Optional: **Breaklines of block ramps**:
   * Find the rough block ramps (effervescing waters) in the satellite imagery basemap and delineate them by drawing lines across the wetted main channel.
   * Make sure that the line ends perfectly coincide with the main channel breaklines; thus, the main channel's hard breaklines and the block ramp breaklines need to enclose the block ramps without any gap between the lines.